cawa-93/admitad-data-studio-connector/README.md

 # Free Google Data Studio Connector for Admitad

-*This is not an official Google or Admitad product*
+*This is not an official Google or Admitad product!*

 **The project is being developed by sponsors on [patreon](https://www.patreon.com/Kozack)**.